damus-io/nostrdb-mcp/README.md

 $ goose configure
 ```

-When adding a provider, use: `npx -y nostrdb-mcp"
+When adding a provider, use: `npx -y nostrdb-mcp`

 You can create a temporary session to try it out like so: